lunar-vc/GEO-101-for-Developer-Tool-Startups/Documentation.md

 As stated by a talented tech writer in the industry, **"It's nice that people read the docs now."**

-## 🎯 Core Priorities for LLM-Optimized Documentation
+## 🎯 Core priorities for LLM-Optimized documentation

 ### 🔍 **Clarity**